kangk1204/Octopus-toolkit2/doc/guide.rst

 Octopus option
 ______________

-You can use the options provided by Octopus-toolkit as well as the tools used by each process.
+You can change a number of parameters provided by Octopus-toolkit or the integrated tools.

 .. image:: _static/Guide/2.Octopus_Option.png